Texas Tech University

 d.
 The criteria for grade determination.

-Additionally, the faculty member should:
+Additionally, the faculty member must:

 a.
-Either through links on Blackboard, links to the required statements on the Teaching, Learning, and Professional Development website, or inclusion of university policy statements on the course syllabi, include required policies concerning academic honesty (OP 34.12, Grading Procedures, Including Academic Integrity), special accommodation for students with disabilities (OP 34.22, Establishing Reasonable Accommodation for Students with Disabilities), and student absence for observance of a religious holy day (OP 34.19, Student Absence for Observance of Religious Holy Day);
+Either through links on Blackboard; links to the required statements on the Teaching, Learning, and Professional Development website; or inclusion of university policy statements on the course syllabi, include required policies concerning academic honesty (OP 34.12, Grading Procedures, Including Academic Integrity), special accommodation for students with disabilities (OP 34.22, Establishing Reasonable Accommodation for Students with Disabilities), and student absence for observance of a religious holy day (OP 34.19, Student Absence for Observance of Religious Holy Day);

 b.
 Provide feedback to students on their progress before the last day to withdraw from class;